 4.1 Conclusion

 In conclusion, in a study of 1,297 children from 6 European birth cohorts, we observed that (i) exposure to certain non-persistent EDCs is associated with higher values of HRT-SE and might disrupt the HPA axis, and (ii) certain glucocorticosteroids are associated with HRT-SE in a sex-specific manner.

+While several of our results are statistically significant, the estimates are generally small in magnitude.
+Nevertheless, two important factors should be considered when discussing the public health significance of these findings.
+First, while the marginal associations are small in magnitude, individual-level effects might still be clinically significant.
+Second, EDCs are ubiquitous chemicals present in many every-day products and diet.
+Thus, even small marginal associations might be significant at the population level.
+For non-persistent EDCs, larger studies with repeated measurements of the exposures at several time points are necessary to fully understand their impact on neurodevelopment.

 5. Acknowledgments